elouan50/DeepCompFedL/README.md

 All the code was written and executed in a Linux environment (´Ubuntu Mate 22.04´), with a `Python 3.10` version.

 Requirements for the <i>Flower Framework</i> can be found in the `pyproject.toml` file.
-To install related dependences, execute this command:
+To install related dependencies, execute this command:

 ```bash
 pip install -e .